lmassai/DocLap/README.md

 ## Citation

-If you use DocLap or the resources in this repository, please cite the following paper:
+If you use DocLap or the resources in this repository, please cite the following papers:

 **APA Style:**
 Massai, L., & Marinai, S. (2027).
 The DocLap integrated system for understanding multi-page scholarly documents. *Expert Systems with Applications*, 333, 133839. https://doi.org